P8yDay/Route-66/challenges/TEMPLATE.md

 * [Wigwam Motel, CA](https://github.com/bonechurch/Route-66/blob/master/challenges/wigwam-motel-CA.md)
 * [Goodbye Santa Monica, CA](https://github.com/bonechurch/Route-66/blob/master/challenges/goodbye-santa-monica-CA.md)

 #### Or, craft one of your own by selecting the 'Edit' icon above!
-Don't worry, we'll prepare you with instructions!
+Don't worry, we'll prepare you with instructions on the next page!

 <!--- ------------------------------------------------------------------------------------------------------------------------------